We are a volunteer organisation serving the dog training as well as conformation needs of the local community.

-Obedience training should always be about using positive training methods for a well adjusted dog.
+Dog training should always be about using positive training methods for a well adjusted dog.

-Beyond Beginners Class, Obedience training expands on skills, enrichment and fun activities.
+Beyond Beginners Class, training expands on obedience skills, enrichment and fun activities.

 Club membership and bookings for this program are essential.

-We expect your commitment to attending for the 6 weeks and practicing the new skills through the week for a few minutes a day.
+We expect your commitment to attending for the 8 weeks and practicing the new skills through the week for a few minutes a day.
 This is essential for training success.

 IMPORTANT NOTE

-Please understand this is our duty of care to you and your dog.
+This is our duty of care to you and your dog.
 Dogs are experts at hiding vulnerability and humans can miss subtle indicators.

 Focus